djarrin/arvato-ml-captstone/README.md

 I think there is some room for improvement, specifically in the data processing steps.
 If given another opportunity I may run through the data wrangler step again and not prune as many columns as was done initially, I surmise that I may have ended up pruning data that had a more key relationship to the target than I had initially thought.
 I might also take another look at the data type transforms that were done.

 ## Justification
-In the end a model with an auc_roc score 0.63 (at one point having a score as high as 0.67) does offer some insight into which customers would become paying customers and those who would not (well above 0.5 and closer to 1 than 0).
+In the end a model with an auc_roc score 0.70 does offer some insight into which customers would become paying customers and those who would not (well above 0.5 and closer to 1 than 0).
 As an initial MVP I feel this result is an adequate solution to the problem.

 ## Citations
 ### AUC ROC Score Explanation